wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 ## Vim

-The original vi (visual editor) was developed in 1976 as part of BSD Unix system by Bill Joy, who went on to be one of the co-founders of Sun Microsystems (which Oracle later purchased).
+The original vi (visual editor) was developed in 1976 as part of the BSD Unix system (by Bill Joy, who went on to be one of the co-founders of Sun Microsystems which Oracle later purchased).

 vi is still the standard text editor available on many Unix system distributions.
 A good reason to become proficient with vi is that vi may be the only editor available on some industrial systems where no extra software can be installed.